thoughtspot/thoughtspot.github.io/_end-user/search/work-with-answers.md

 ![]({{ site.baseurl }}/images/other-answers.png "Features of Answers")

 The **SpotIQ Insights** section is only visible to users with the **Has SpotIQ** privilege.
-Once you expand an insight on this list, an **Edit** button allows you modify the insight and make it your own.
+After you expand an insight on this list, an **Edit** button allows you modify the insight and make it your own.
 Your installation configuration determines how many insights can appear in this section.
 The default is 6.